AhmedMehdiLab/glacier/README.md

 -   The `plot_statistics()` and `plot_overlap()` functions display the
     calculated statistics in a graph.

-An example of these functions in action can be seen in `vignette("console", package = "glacier")`.
+An example of these functions in action, as well as the supported input formats, can be seen in `vignette("console", package = "glacier")`.

 Web application
 ---------------